CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 Course Description

 This thorough CPE self study course is specifically tailored for professionals working in or with agricultural businesses, providing an in-depth understanding of the accounting practices unique to this industry.
-The course delves into various critical aspects of agricultural accounting, such as the different principles, financial statement preparation, and the distinctive methods of inventory valuation and asset recording unique to agriculture.
+The course delves into critical aspects of agricultural accounting, such as the different principles, financial statement preparation, and the distinctive methods of inventory valuation and asset recording unique to agriculture.
 Additionally, it covers complex topics like hedging transactions, cooperatives, and the management of non-current farm assets.
 Through practical examples and detailed explanations, participants will learn how to effectively set up and manage an agricultural accounting system.
 This CPE self study course is not just about learning agricultural accounting principles; it offers practical skills and knowledge crucial for accurately managing the financial aspects of a farm, ranch, or related business.

 Show More